icub-tech-iit/lego-setup/README.md

 ## What is it?

-Experimenting with your own LEGO-Based Setup is fun and easy! 🎉
+Experimenting with your own LEGO-Based Setup is funny and easy! 🎉

 The LEGO-based setup has the advantage that you can assemble different types of components at will within the board base.